 This course focuses on the study of social and emotional development in children from birth through age eight.
-It primarily considers how children experience themselves and others; the role of relationships in development; and the interaction of biological, psychological, and social forces.
-Throughout the course, culture is seen as shaping every aspect of human development and is reflected in the variety of childrearing beliefs and practices designed to promote healthy adaptation.
-Students are expected to acquire a working knowledge of the emotional and social domains of development through the integration of natural observation of infants, preschoolers, and school-aged children with relevant theory and research.
+It primarily considers how children experience themselves and others; the role of relationships in development; and the interaction of biological, psychological and social forces.
+Throughout the course, culture is seen as shaping every aspect of human development, and is reflected in childrearing beliefs and practices designed to promote healthy adaptation.
+Students are expected to acquire a working knowledge of the emotional and social domains of development through the integration of natural observation and use of media resources with relevant theory and research.
+Other domains of development, including cognitive, linguistic and physical, will be discussed as they relate to social and emotional development.